 High Porosity Hair Tips:

 For high porosity hair, using leave-in conditioners are going be helpful since they tend to lose moisture.
 Layering your hair with moisturizers (butters, lotions, etc.) and sealers (oils) can help lock in the moisture that you add in.
+Try using the PureFix Hair Elixir which is a great scalp moisturizer.
+It moisturizes and nourishes hair to support healthier hair growth.

 You will also want to use anti-humectants if you live in a climate with high heat and humidity levels.
 This will help seal your damaged cuticles and prevent them from absorbing excess moisture in the air.